kbknapp/blog-kbknapp-dev/posts/013_generically_bloated.md

 the code and optimize this away.
 However, in a real world library that's not always possible.

+> **Warning**
+> When using this trick, you may need in some cases tell Rust/LLVM *not* to
+> inline your private wrapped function by using `#[inline(never)]` if it turns
+> out the function is just getting inlined into all the generic functions
+> again.
+But that should only be done when you're sure that's the case, and the
+> additional code bloat is worse than the performance lost by not-inlining.

 ## Why not just use a `String` as the parameter instead of the generic?

 Because this was a contrived example.